How to Make Crispy Potatoes on the Stove

 How to Make Crispy Potatoes on the Stove: Crispy sautéed potatoes are a perfect side to just about anything, morning, noon or night.

 - Sauté the potatoes: Heat a bit of olive oil in a hot pan.
-Add the potatoes in a single layer, and sauté, stirring occasionally but not too often, until they are gorgeous and crispy and tender.
+Add the potatoes in a single layer, and sauté, stirring occasionally but not too often, until they are gorgeous and crispy and golden-brown and tender.
 Sprinkle with a bit of salt, and, if you like, pepper as you cook them.
 Remove with a slotted spoon or a spatula and serve hot.

 You can’t leave crispy potatoes out on the counter for long.
 And that’s not just because they are best hot (like, almost burn your mouth hot), but because people will eat them.
 Folks will walk right into your kitchen and see them on the counter and not even ask but just start picking them up with their fingers and popping them into their mouths, never once considering that perhaps you intended to serve them to others, or that they were part of dinner.